level23/druid-client/README.md

 #### Laravel/Lumen Configuration:

-You should also define the correct endpoint url's in your `.env` in your Laravel/Lumen project:
+You should also define the correct endpoint URL's in your `.env` in your Laravel/Lumen project:

 ```
 DRUID_BROKER_URL=http://broker.url:8082